Marketing Strategy vs. Sales Strategy

 The sales strategy is generally set by the VP of sales or the chief revenue officer.
 It is then implemented by sales representatives and new business managers.
 Rather than interact with the entire audience that marketing targets, salespeople usually focus on a subset.
 So, the sales team may speak to folks individually or interact with a few qualified leads at a time.

+When do you build marketing and sales strategies?
 A marketing strategy is long-term and ongoing.
-Since it can help inform the sales strategy, it should be created first.
+Since it can help inform the sales plan, it should be created first.
 You should also periodically revisit your marketing strategy to make adjustments based on any changes to your budgets, tools, or team.

 A sales strategy is typically short-term.
 Because it builds upon the marketing strategy, a sales strategy is typically formulated later.
-You may need to make occasional adjustments to this strategy, depending on whether the sales team is hitting or missing sales goals.
+You may need to make occasional adjustments to your sales plan, depending on whether the sales team is hitting or missing sales goals.

 A successful sales strategy builds upon the work done by the marketing team by homing in on specific prospects who are most likely to buy.
 This is usually true unless the sales team drives a significant percentage of its own opportunities.
 Direct sales organizations are busy following leads, making discovery calls, qualifying prospects, pitching the product or service, building relationships, and converting prospects to customers.

-Marketing and sales strategies work in tandem to connect with customers and grow the business.
+Sales and marketing strategies work in tandem to connect with customers and grow the business.

 Otherwise, you risk failing to engage with people at critical points in the customer journey.
 This is why aligning these two strategies is so important — whether it is for a booming tech company or something as simple as a childhood lemonade stand.